theodi/ODI/charter/mission.md

 # Mission

-The Open Data Institute will catalyse the evolution of open data culture to create economic, environmental, and social value.
-We will;
+The Open Data Institute catalyses the evolution of open data culture to create economic, environmental, and social value.
+It will;

 1. unlock supply and demand, and communicate this value to address local and global issues.
 1. convene, and collaborate with, world-class experts to incubate start-ups, train and mentor people, and nurture innovation.